MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-automatic-monitoring.md

 ## Management pool

 At this step, specify the Management Server pool which will be used for discovery and monitoring purposes.
-For more information, see [Managed Instance Monitoring Pool](managed-instance-management-pack-monitoring-pool.md).
+For more information, see [Azure SQL Managed Instance Monitoring Pool](managed-instance-management-pack-monitoring-pool.md).

 ![Screenshot showing the Management Pool settings.](./media/managed-instance-management-pack/choose-management-pool.png)